Pectus Excavatum (Sternal Bone Deformity, Funnel Chest) in Dogs

 Therapy

-The treatment of pectus excavatum depends on the severity of the condition and the associated symptoms.
-In mild cases, where there are no significant respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. or heart problems, conservative treatment may be sufficient.
+Treatment of pectus excavatum depends on the severity of the condition and associated symptoms.
+In mild cases where there are no significant respiratoryRespiratory refers to breathing or the process of breathing.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. or cardiac problems, conservative treatment may be sufficient.
 This may include physical therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. and breathing exercises to improve lung function and strengthen the chest muscles.
+Therapies can be medicinal, surgical, or through other medical interventions. and breathing exercises to improve lung function and strengthen chest muscles.

-In more severe cases, especially if the deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
-Deformities can impair function and may require cosmetic or medical treatment. significantly impairs cardiac or pulmonaryPulmonary refers to the lungs or the respiratory system.
-Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. function, surgery may be required.
+In more severe cases, particularly when the deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
+Deformities can impair function and may require cosmetic or medical treatment. significantly impairs heart or lung function, surgical intervention may be necessary.
 Surgical correction of pectus excavatum typically involves repositioning the sternumThe sternum, or breastbone, is a long, flat bone in the center of the chest where the ribs are attached.
 It plays an essential role in protecting the heart and other organs in the chest. and stabilizing the thoracic wall to restore normal anatomyAnatomy is the scientific study of the structure of living things.
 It deals with the construction and organization of organisms, including their systems, organs, and tissues..
-Various surgical techniques can be used depending on the individual situation, and the choice of method depends on factors such as the age of the dog and the extent of the deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
+Various surgical techniques can be applied depending on the individual situation, and the choice of method depends on factors such as the dog’s age and the extent of the deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
 Deformities can impair function and may require cosmetic or medical treatment..

 Prognosis and follow-up care